X

 Sunflowers Can Shade Arizona Summer Gardens

 Add sunflowers around your garden to provide shade.
 Sunflowers are one of the easiest plants to grow from seed.
-Sunflowers grow quickly, and depending on the variety can offer shade to surrounding plants.
-Sunflowers can be planted in the low desert from February through July.
+Sunflowers grow quickly and, depending on the variety, can offer shade to surrounding plants.
+Plant sunflowers from February through July.
+Learn how to grow sunflowers in this guide.

 Vining Plants Can Shade Arizona Summer Gardens